Kiyoshi Ogawa

 Kiyoshi Ogawa (小川 清 Ogawa Kiyoshi, October 23, 1922 – May 11, 1945) was a Japanese naval aviator ensign (少尉) of the Imperial Japanese Navy during World War II.
 As a kamikaze pilot, Ensign Ogawa's final action took place on May 11, 1945, during the Battle of Okinawa.
-Piloting a bomb-laden Mitsubishi Zero fighter during Operation Kikusui No. 6, Ogawa flew through American anti-aircraft fire and attacked the U.S. Navy aircraft carrier USS Bunker Hill, less than one minute after his flight leader, sub-lieutenant Seizō Yasunori, crashed into the ship.
-He dropped a 250 kg bomb, never pulled out of the dive, and crashed deliberately into the flight deck near the control tower of the aircraft carrier.
+Piloting a bomb-laden Mitsubishi Zero fighter during Operation Kikusui No. 6, Ogawa flew through American anti-aircraft fire and struck the aircraft carrier USS Bunker Hill, less than one minute after his flight leader, sub-lieutenant Seizō Yasunori, crashed into the ship.
+Ogawa dropped a 250 kg bomb, never pulled out of the dive, and crashed deliberately into the flight deck near the control tower of the aircraft carrier.
 The bomb penetrated Bunker Hill's flight deck and exploded.
 Gasoline fires flamed up and several explosions took place when re-armed and re-fueled planes on deck exploded and caught fire.
-393 American sailors died with Yasunori and Ogawa, 264 were wounded, and the ship was disabled for the remainder of the war.
+393 American sailors died with Yasunori and Ogawa, 264 were wounded, while the carrier was under repair for the remainder of the war.